alexmo16/Heylo-Backend/README.md

 # Heylo

 Heylo is a mobile secure chat application, and this is the Back-End.
-(STILL IN DEVELOPMENT)
+(IN DEVELOPMENT)

 ## Installation